-Your vehicle may have an air inflator for use in bringing tires up to the proper pressure.
-To learn about it, see "Air Inflator System" in the Index.
+Your vehicle may have an air inflator used to bring tires up to the proper pressure.
+See "Air Inflator System" in the Index for more details.

 Changing a Flat Tire

 If a tire goes flat, avoid further tire and wheel damage by driving slowly to a level place.
 Turn on your hazard warning flashers.